lolney/tile-generator/README.md

 ### Database setup

-tile-generator uses PostGIS for certain geospatial queries.
+tile-generator uses PostGIS for certain geospatial queries (version >= 2.3).

 Create a .env file in the root project directory with the following: